Josephine Skriver Showcases Cleavage In Sexy Black Swimsuit At The Ocean

 “Twice.
 Had so much fun with it but was never really good.
 Also got sooooo sunburned during it haha,” responded Josephine.

 The Victoria’s Secret Angel posted another post with the ocean in the backdrop a week ago, that time posing in a colorful outfit.
 It included a black bikini top, maroon high-waisted shorts with pleats, and a flowing orange coverup robe.
-The robe had 3/4-length sleeves and fell toward her feet, and it was made of a sheer fabric.
+The robe had 3/4-length sleeves and fell toward her feet, and it was made of sheer fabric.
 She stood facing the camera at a diagonal and placed her left hand by her neck as she gazed into the distance.